castorini/pyserini/docs/usage-indexreader.md

 for term, positions in term_positions.items():
     for p in positions:
         doc.append((term,p))

 doc = ' '.join([t for t, p in sorted(doc, key=lambda x: x[1])])
 print(doc)
 ```
 The reconstructed document contains analyzed terms while [doc.contents()](https://github.com/castorini/pyserini/tree/master#how-do-i-fetch-a-document) contains unanalyzed terms.

+## How do I compute the tf-idf or BM25 score of a document?

-To compute the tf-idf representation of a document, do something like this:
+Building on the instructions above, to compute the tf-idf representation of a document, do something like this:

 ```python
 tf = index_reader.get_document_vector('FBIS4-67701')